tiendu/tiendu.github.io/_posts/2025-04-23-infra-backbone-big-projects.md

 layout: post
 title: "Beyond Code: Why Infrastructure Is the Backbone of Big Projects"
 date: 2025-04-23
-categories: [guide, english, programming, devops]
+categories: ["Automation, Systems & Engineering"]
 ---

 When you're building a side project, you write code and ship it.
 Done.